veryslowcode/emacs-is-better/README.md

 # Neovim Configuration

-This is the minimal Neovim configuration that I personally use.
+Just a simple neovim configuration.

 >[!NOTE]
-> This project is not updated regularly.
+> Sometimes this project is not updated regularly,
+> other times it is updated often.

 ## Primary Dependencies